Quantifying resilience for distribution system customers with SALEDI: SALEDI and SAIDI

 is the logarithm of the event CMIp normalized by $M_{\rm large}$ averaged over large events.
 It is clear from (\ref{SALEDIfactor}) that SALEDI is proportional to the annual frequency of large events (\ref{freq}) as well as the average log normalized CMIp of large events ALED (\ref{ALED}).

+Since SALEDI sums over events, SALEDI can be usefully decomposed by event cause.
+For example, SALEDI (total) = SALEDI (caused by trees) + SALEDI (not caused by trees).
+This is useful in estimating the effectiveness of mitigation addressing a specific cause (such as tree trimming).

-SALEDI and ALED are responsive to resilience investments.
-In particular, a 10\% decrease in CMIp of all large events leads to a change of $\ln 0.9=-0.105$ in SALEDI and ALED (the change can be a larger decrease because any large events with CMIp less than $1.1 M_{\rm large}$ are no longer large events when their CMIp decrease by 10\%).
-A 10\% decrease in all large event restoration times also leads to a $-0.105$ change in SALEDI and ALED.
+ALED and SALEDI are responsive to resilience investments.
+In particular, a 10\% decrease in CMIp of all large events leads to a change of $\ln 0.9=-0.105$ in ALED and a change of $-0.105 f_{\rm large}$ in SALEDI (the change can be a larger decrease because any large events with CMIp less than $1.1 M_{\rm large}$ are no longer large events when their CMIp decrease by 10\%).
+A 10\% decrease in all large event restoration times also leads to a $-0.105$ change in ALED and a $-0.105 f_{\rm large}$ change in SALEDI.
 A 10\% increase in the frequency of large events increases SALEDI by approximately $\ln 1.1=0.095$ but ALED is approximately unchanged.